KITU-TV

 KITU-TV (channel 34) is a religious television station in Beaumont, Texas, United States.
-It is owned and operated by the Trinity Broadcasting Network through its Community Educational Television subsidiary, which manages stations in Texas and Florida on channels allocated for non-commercial educational broadcasting.
+It is owned by the Trinity Broadcasting Network through its Community Educational Television subsidiary, which manages stations in Texas and Florida on channels allocated for non-commercial educational broadcasting.
 KITU-TV's studios are located on Interstate 10 in Orange, and its transmitter is located in Mauriceville.

 Subchannels

 The station's signal is multiplexed: